 Poster art: Andrzej Klimowski

 Maria Jastrzębska was born in Warsaw, Poland and came to England as a child.
-Poet, editor and translator, her recent poetry collections include Syrena (Redbeck Press, 2004); I'll Be Back Before You Know It (Pighog Press, 2009); and Everyday Angels (Waterloo Press, 2009).
-A co-translation with Ana Jelnikar of Slovenian poet Iztok Osojnik's work is forthcoming from Pighog Press this year.
-She has co-edited various anthologies, most recently Different and Beautiful with John McCullough (Queer Writing South and Allsorts Youth Project, 2010).
-Her own work has been frequently anthologized, including See How I Land (Oxford Poets and Exiled Writers, Heaven Tree Press, 2009); Telling Tales About Dementia (Jessica Kingsley Publishers, 2009); Poetry South East (Frogmore, 2010); and This Island City (Spinnaker Press 2010).
-She was the winner of the Off_Press International Writing Competition 2009.
-She lives in Brighton. www.south-pole.org.uk
+Poet, editor and translator, her recent poetry collections include Syrena (Redbeck Press, 2004); I'll Be Back Before You Know It (Pighog Press, 2009); Everyday Angels (Waterloo Press, 2009) and At The Library of Memories (Waterloo Press, 2013).
+Her co-translation with Ana Jelnikar of Slovenian poet Iztok Osojnik's Elsewhere was published by Pighog Press (2011).
+She has co-edited various anthologies, most recently Queer in Brighton with Anthony Luvera (New Writing South, 2014).
+Her own work has been frequently anthologized, including See How I Land (Oxford Poets and Exiled Writers, Heaven Tree Press, 2009); Telling Tales About Dementia (Jessica Kingsley Publishers, 2009); Poetry South East (Frogmore, 2010); and This Line Is Not for Turning - Contemporary British Prose Poetry (Cinammon Press, 2011).
+She was the winner of the Off_Press International Writing Competition 2009 and Grey Hen Press Competition 2014.
+She lives in Brighton.

 Photo © Tricia Wass

 ‘Dementia Diaries grew out of a prose poem sequence featured in From Elsewhere on Poetry International Web, and these original poems appear in my recent collection, Everyday Angels (Waterloo Press).
 The sequence was developed as a drama in collaboration with LLL Productions.'